aleksandaratanasov/pmd_camboard_nano/README.md

 The `pmd_camboard_nano.launch` script (inspired by the [openni_launch][] stack in ROS) starts the driver nodelet along with the image rectification nodelets.

+Each launch file for a processing node starts with `pmd_camboard_nano_cloud_` followed by the functionality it contains.
+Currently following processing nodes are included:

+ * **Statistical outlier removal** - for removing a cloud's outliers using the SOR filter
+ * **Normal estimation** - for calculating a cloud's normals (optional but encouraged: enable OpenMP)
+ * **Surface smoothing** - for smoothing a cloud's surface (note: extensive testing pending)
+ * **Mesh generators** - for generating a mesh from a cloud
+  * **Fast triangulation** - uses Greedy projection algorithm
+  * **Poisson** - uses Poisson algorithm
+  * **NURBS** - uses NURBS (warning: poor performance and incomplete launch file; the *on_nurbs* module is also currently unstable!)
+ * **Iterative Closest Point** - for cloud registration using the ICP algorithm (warning: unstable!)

+ Each node has the option of writing its output to a file:

+  * For point clouds - use binary compressed PCD files
+  * For meshes - use STL files

+Almost all launch files (with the exception of that for NURBS) provide a set of parameters for the functionality that the corresponding node provides allowing testing with various parameters without the need to recompile the code.
+In addition each node is almost completely encapsulated that is it provides a single functionality allowing a relatively flexible way of maintaining the code base.
+Refer to the `CMakeLists.txt` for further details.

 Installation
 ============